aravind-ramaswami/arr229/lab1.md

 Task 3: GET_TIME_MILLIS

 I used the built-in millis() command on the Artemis to establish this.
 The code on the Artemis and computer sides is shown below.
-The computer side also shows a test this command, where the current time is queried from the Artemis.
+The computer side also shows a test of this command, where the current time is queried from the Artemis.

 ![image](https://github.com/user-attachments/assets/d9b3ceba-8f6d-4ade-9948-c4d4424cb629)